Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

-A few remarks are in order: \begin{itemize} \item Of course, $\mathbf{N}^{-1}$ is not to be understood as the (not necessarily existing) inverse of an operator, but as a multi-valued operator counting any solution $v$ for a given realization of the random force $f$.
-Observe that we are working with a \emph{functional} $\delta$-function, meaning that we are searching for histories $v(x, t)$ that solve the NSE for all $x$ and $t$, rather than a realization $v(x, t_1)$ at a given time $t_1$, depending on some initial condition. \item The average $\langle \cdot \rangle$ is to be understood as an average over all realizations of $f$, replacing the spatial average in (\ref{struct}).
-It is the basic assumption of this work that for ho\-mogenous and isotropic turbulence, these averages are interchangeable; we are supported by our results for Burgulence published in \cite{epl}. \end{itemize} Making the average over all realizations of the stochastic force explicit yields
+It is important to notice that the functional integral is an integral over configurations $v(x,t)$ of the velocity field, representing histories in space and time, covering the whole range $-\infty < t < \infty$.
+The generating functional is thus not a function of physical time $t$.
+A few remarks are in order: \begin{itemize} \item In the functional integral above, $\mathbf{N}^{-1}$ is not to be understood as the inverse of an operator $\mathbf{N}$ (which might not exist), but as a multi-valued operator counting any solution $v$ for a given realisation of the random force $f$.
+Observe that the integrand involves a \emph{functional} $\delta$-function, meaning that we are searching for histories $v(x, t)$ that solve the NSE for all $x$ and $t$, rather than a realisation $v(x, t_1)$ at a given time $t_1$, depending on some initial condition. \item The average $\langle \cdot \rangle$ is an average over all realisations of $f$, replacing the spatial average in (\ref{struct}).
+Here we adopt the common assumption that for ho\-mogeneous and isotropic turbulence, these averages are interchangeable.
+This assumption is supported by our results for Burgulence published in \cite{epl}. \end{itemize} Making the average over all realisations of the stochastic force explicit yields

-Now the argument of the $\delta$-function is multiplied by $\mathbf{N}$, which leads to a functional determinant that we shall discuss in the next paragraph:
+Multiplying the argument of the $\delta$-function by $\mathbf{N}$ leads to a functional determinant that is discussed in detail in the next paragraph:

-The $\delta$-function is now written by means of a functional Fourier-transformation, introducing a new formal (book-keeping) field $u$:
+The $\delta$-function can be written in terms of a functional Fourier-transformation, introducing an auxiliary field $u$: